 Salt & Pepper to season.

-1. Lightly dust the work surface with flour, then roll out the dough into ½ cm thick, then in to (27cm) 11 ins diameter, then lay a dinner plate over the dough and cut round the plate (Save the scraps).
-Make the divider with the scraps, make a small oblong of pastry, wet one edge and press down like a hinge to the right side of the pasty, trim the divider to fit.
+1. Lightly dust the work surface and rolling pin with flour, then roll out the dough into a ½ cm thick circular shape, 27cm in diameter.
+Lay a dinner plate over the dough and cut round the plate (save the scraps).
+Make the divider with the scraps: Make a small oblong of pastry, wet one edge and press down in the top semi-circle of pastry to make a hinge to divide the savoury and sweet fillings (the sweet filling should take up about a third of the pasty).

-2. Left of the pasty, layer the raw filling in this order, potatoes, swede, beef, sprinkle some flour over the beef (this helps make the gravy), add the onions and add salt and pepper between each layer to season, then add a knob of butter (this keeps the pastry moist), then fold the divider up and over the end of the meat/vegetable filling.
+2. At the top left hand side of the pastry, layer the raw filling in this order: Potatoes, swede, beef (sprinkle some flour over the beef – this helps make the gravy), onions, adding salt and pepper between each layer to season.
+Add a knob of butter (this keeps the pastry moist), then fold the divider up and over the end of the meat/vegetable filling.

-3. Afters, to the right hand side in this order, put a raw cooking apple cored, peeled and sliced ½ inch (1cm) thick, then add the cinnamon, brown sugar and the sultanas.
+3. Afters: To the right hand side of the divider, lay the cored slices of raw cooking apple to fit, then add the cinnamon, brown sugar and the sultanas.

-4. Wet the edges of the pasty, lift the pastry dough over the filling and bring the two edges together, then squeeze them together, (at this point do not stretch the dough as it will shrink later), then turn the pastry round so it’s facing you, then fold in the first corner, crimp the edges, then fold in the end corner.
+4. Wet the edges of the pastry circle, lift the pastry dough over the filling and bring the two edges together to make a semi-circle, then squeeze them (do not stretch the dough as it will shrink later).
+Turn the pastry round so the rounded edge is facing you, then fold in the first corner, crimp the edges, then fold in the other corner.

-7. Line greased parchment paper on a baking tray, then lay the pasties on the baking tray, glaze the pasties with a beaten egg (this will help the pastry go golden brown).
+6. Line greased parchment paper on a baking tray, then lay the pasties on this.
+Glaze the pasties with a beaten egg (this will help the pastry go golden brown).

-8. Using a fan assisted oven pre heat and bake at 170c for 50 minutes or until golden brown, (everything must cook equally).
+7. Pre-heat a fan assisted oven and bake at 170c for 60 minutes or until golden brown (everything must cook equally).
 Take out the pasties to cool down a little.